Cabrera drives in 5 in Detroit’s 14-0 rout of Texas

 Gibson hit the next batter, Robbie Grossman, to load the bases with one out.
 Cabrera fell behind 1-2 before lining a double to left, then brought the crowd of 13,704 to its feet by taking third on the throw home.
 Cabrera, one of baseball’s slowest runners, was originally called out, but the call was overturned by replay.

+“Every time he comes to the plate, we’re proud to be out there,” said Victor Reyes, who had four hits.
+“It’s an honor just to play on his team.”

 Gibson was removed after the Tigers started a seven-run sixth with a walk and a single.
-Victor Reyes singled off Brett Martin, loading the bases, and Baddoo followed with a two-run single.
+Reyes singled off Brett Martin, loading the bases, and Baddoo followed with a two-run single.

 After Schoop’s RBI single made it 9-0, Grossman singled to reload the bases for Cabrera.
 This time, he lined an 0-2 pitch to left for a two-run single, earning a standing ovation.
 Joe Barlow came in and walked Jeimer Canderlario and Eric Haase — the eighth and ninth straight Tigers to reach base — to make it 12-0.
 Harold Castro ended the streak with a sacrifice fly, scoring Cabrera.

-Note: This version has been corrected to show Gibson’s record is 6-2.